innovacy/Up/README.md

 ### How compatible is Up! with mdwiki?

 Up! is working very well as a drop-in replacement for mdwiki, as it is mostly compatible.
 So if you use Up! instead of mdwiki with the same files, you should get a very similar output.

-The only features not supported at this time are gimmicks.
+The only features not supported at this time are gimmicks (the only exception is the themes suppoprt).
 It's unsure, if they ever will.
 If demand is high or someone else wants to implement gimmicks, this might be supported at some time in future.